exoplatform/exo-documentation/docs/Administration.rst

 |image313|

-.. warning:: When you delete a space, all its data is also removed and can't be recovered.
+.. warning:: When deleting a space, all its data is also removed and can't be recovered.

 .. _AdministratingSpaces.Permissions: